Olubola-T/Crime_Clusters/README.md

 Cluster 3: This cluster is characterized by the highest crime rates in all categories.
 LSOAs in this cluster need to be prioritized for crime control.
 About 6.5 of the LSOAs are in this cluster.

+A colour-coded map of Coventry was used to represent the findings.